‘The Good Word of West Georgia’: Bretch Named Executive Director of UWG Alumni EngagementShare this page

-From the Office of Admissions to the Office of Alumni Relations, Allyson Bretch ’14 has strived to ensure that University of West Georgia students have their best experiences no matter what phase of life they are in.
+From the Office of Admissions to the Office of Alumni Engagement, Allyson Bretch ’14 has strived to ensure that University of West Georgia students have their best experiences no matter what phase of life they are in.

 Today, she will continue to have an even more significant impact on the UWG community as the university’s new permanent executive director of alumni relations.
 The naming follows a national search by a team of stakeholders both internal and external to UWG, including campus partners, Alumni Association board members and affinity group leaders.